 Factoring differs from confidential invoice finance, in so much as:-

-- In its purest form the factoring facility is disclosed to your customers (although it is possible to obtain “confidential factoring” – a hybrid of confidential invoice finance and factoring);
+- In its purest form the factoring facility is disclosed to your customers (although it is possible to obtain “confidential factoring” – a hybrid of confidential invoice discounting and factoring);

 - When seeking funds, you will have notify your factoring lender of the invoices raised on an item by item basis (although this can be automated through your bookkeeping system)

 - Your customers are asked to settle your invoices by payment directly to your funder, or to a trust account operated by your funder;